ciarangriffin93/Liverpool-FC-Quiz/README.md

 ## Desgin

+*  I wanted to design a Liverpool quiz that would make people feel proud of Liverpool FC.

 #### Color Scheme:

 * I used color from [coolor](https://coolors.co/).
 The colors will be used in specific ways that complement each other.